 If your car gets stolen, think of what you have lost.
 The vehicle itself is gone.
 That value alone will likely cost you a pretty penny to recover, repair or replace.
 If you are still paying for your vehicle, and you owe more than the ACV of your vehicle, make sure you have added GAP to your coverage so that in case the vehicle is stolen you may receive the unpaid net balance.
 Factor in lost possessions, rental vehicle costs and new travel arrangements.
 You might start to worry about how you can recover from such a loss.
-If you have the coverage you need in your Mexico auto insurance, you will likely have help available.
+If you have the coverage you need in your Mexico auto insurance, you will have help available.

 Your Car Insurance Theft Benefits

 All Americans who take their cars into Mexico must insure the vehicle with a Mexican auto policy.
-You cannot use an American policy in Mexico, as most will become void.
-Mexico does not recognize U.S. policies.
+You cannot use an American policy in Mexico, as it is not recognized in Mexico.

 One perk for foreign drivers is that you can buy a Mexican policy only for the duration of your trip, from 1 day to 1 year.
 Your policy will often contain many familiar coverage limits, like theft insurance, and is important to understand these policies follow Mexican law and regulations.

 However, just because you buy Mexican auto insurance doesn't mean you have theft coverage.
-You will likely need to buy a comprehensive policy to achieve access to coverage.
+You will need to buy a Physical Damage and Total Theft to achieve access to coverage.
 Simply carrying a policy that only includes liability coverage will not help you.
 Furthermore, ask your agent if your policy contains both total theft and partial theft insurance.